-No branch is hosting in-person events at this time.
-Each branch has at least one virtual storytime online each week.
+Each Cass County Public Library branch has at least one storytime each week.
 Visit our Storytime page to view the updated storytime schedule.
-Follow the links provided to find their Facebook page and watch at the scheduled time.
+Registration requirements vary.

 This free website streams dozens of videos featuring celebrated actors reading children’s books alongside illustrations.
 Readers include Oprah Winfrey, Chris Pine, James Earl Jones, Kristen Bell, Rita Moreno, Viola Davis, Kevin Costner, Lily Tomlin, Betty White, Wanda Sykes and more.

 1000 Books Before Kindergarten: An ongoing program that encourages parents and caregivers to read with their children early and frequently.
 The program is based on research showing that the more books children ages 0-5 hear read aloud, the more prepared they will be to begin reading on their own.
 Start now!